 - Closed or settled accounts listed as open and with balances owed

-- On-time payments incorrectly listed as delinquent
+- On-time payments are incorrectly listed as delinquent

 - Incorrect credit limits or balances listed